Swan Films’ managing director salutes a simpler time, when German adult babies with Geordie accents made a persuasive case for European integration

 I was a 13-year old in Rotherhithe, emerging from a difficult shell-suit and gold jewelry phase, when I saw the advert: acid colours, unhinged music, the tantalising promise of absolute filth.

-It was presented by two men who were utterly unlike any version of masculinity permitted in my neck of the woods: smart, irreverent, self-effacing, successful (one of the world’s greatest fashion designers; a suave-suited journalist).
+It was presented by two men who were utterly unlike any version of masculinity permitted in my neck of the woods: smart, irreverent, self-effacing, successful (one of the world’s greatest fashion designers; the other, a suave-suited journalist).

 They were comfortable with themselves and with each other.
 They were amazing.
 And what they were presenting was an obscene, hilarious, subversive festival of kitsch.
 I didn’t just not know that such things existed: I didn’t know that I didn’t know.